ElenaStoeva/web-development/design-plan/design-journey.md

 5. Check if the Delete button under some plant entry was clicked.
 If so, execute a DELETE SQL query to delete the corresponding plant from the database.
 (Milestone 3)
 6. Check if the Edit button under some plant entry was clicked.
 If so, redirect the user to a page that contains a form for editing this plant, with its current values pre-filled in the form.
 (Milestone 3)
 5. Add a field to the "Add Plant" form for image uploading.
 (Final submisson)
+6. User Access: only administrators have access to this page.
+Therefore, I will check if the user is logged in before displaying this page.
+If the user is not logged in, a Login form will be displayed.
+(Final Submission)
 ```

 ```